deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 Moses shook off his thoughtful fugue.
 "Hmm?
 Oh, I'm sorry Levaughn.
 That was rude of me."

 "It's nothing important sir.
-I'm just saying that…the shuttle's alongside us."
+I'm just saying that...the shuttle's alongside us."

 Moses glanced out the port window.
 Sure enough, a grey vehicle with all the aerodynamic grace and aesthetic beauty of a breezeblock was keeping pace with them, held aloft by forcefields and kinetic thrusters.
 It was a fair bit larger than the tiltrotor, and a damn-sight uglier.